timtiemens/secretshare/docs/Architecture.md

 ==================
  1. Single "library" exception SecretShareException\
    This allows callers to easily isolate SecretShare errors.
-   Especially useful for [N-version programming](https://en.wikipedia.org/wiki/N-version_programming) where SecretShare is one of the implementation choices, and the goal is to ignore SecretShare-specific exceptions (because there are N-1 other implementations), but not use "catch (Exception e)", since that is over-capturing potential system errors.
+   Especially useful for [N-version programming](https://en.wikipedia.org/wiki/N-version_programming) where SecretShare is one of the implementation choices, and the goal is to ignore SecretShare-specific exceptions without having to use "catch (Exception e)".
+This goal is important because there are N-1 other implementations, and 1 implementation should not halt processing, but neither should the system be over-capturing and ignoring potential (runtime) Exceptions.
  2. No compile dependencies on 3rd-party libraries\
-   Because 3rd-party libraries hinder use of a library, this library shall have no 3rd-party dependencies in order to run.
+   Because 3rd-party libraries hinder use of a library, this library shall have no 3rd-party dependencies for normal use.
    Test dependencies are allowed (JUnit, jdeps)
  3. Logging\
    Because of "No compile dependencies", there is very little logging implemented in this library.
    Because this library pre-dates java.util.logging.Logger, it does not use this class.
    However, as an architectural goal, it should be refactored to use java.util.logging.Logger